spiffysparrow/filter/README.md

 To get data, we've simlulated a preloaded result of products that are available at `window.Data.products`.

+## Instructions

+You will be building a simple tool to list a group of products and allow user to filter this list by properties of the products.

+1. When no filters are active, the user should see all products.
+Each product should have its name, brand, image, and price displayed.
+2. The user should see UI for filtering the products by their color.
+The options for the users to choose should be limited by the colors that are available on products.
+3. The user should see UI for filtering the products by their price.
+The options for this filter should be "Less than $50", "$50 to $100", and "Over $100".
+You may assume we don't have products that are exactly 50 or 100 dollars.
+4. The user may only have one filter from the "Color" filter and "Price" filter active at a given time.
+If they have both a "Color" and "Price" filter active at the same time, they should see the products that match _both_ filters.
+5. The user may clear the "Color" and "Price" filter independently.
+6. If no products match the user's filters, a message should be displayed to the user to this effect.

 ## Setup

 ### System Dependencies